This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Write down your questions so you remember to ask them during your visits.

-Ask your primary healthcare provider how to care for the area where your biopsy was done.
+Ask your healthcare provider how to care for the area where your biopsy was done.

 For more information:

 - National Kidney and Urologic Diseases Information Clearinghouse

 Phone: 1- 800 - 891-5390

 - You feel weak or dizzy.